Want To Edit Photos Like a Pro? Let’s Get to Know Layer Masks in Photoshop

 Of course, creating local adjustment layer masks is not the only use of layers.
 Another use of layers is the ability to remove unwanted objects from the final image without affecting the original image allowed.
 I recommend creating duplicate layers and making your adjustments on the top layers of the image that you are editing.
 The spot heal brush and/or the clone stamp tool are excellent tools to further enhance your images.

 At times however, your image may need a little more than just a quick blemish fix, like a head swap because of blinking eyes in family portraits.
-If you have ever faced this and weren’t quite sure how to do a proper head swap, read this article here.
+Read this article if you have ever faced this and weren’t quite sure how to do a proper head swap.